mattsrc/opentx-lua-rssi-histogram/README.md

 ## Quick Start

+The following instruction will work either on a real radio or simulated in Companion software:

-    * Copy the script SCRIPTS/TELEMETRY/widget.lua to SCRIPTS/TELEMETRY/ on
-      your SD card
+Copy the script `SCRIPTS/TELEMETRY/widget.lua` to `SCRIPTS/TELEMETRY/` on your SD card

-    * Either in Companion, or your Radio choose a model to configure and go to the "Telemetry Screens" page
+Choose a model to configure and go to the "Telemetry Screens" page

-    * Select "widget.lua" for one of the pages
+Select "widget.lua" for one of the telemetry pages

-    * If in Companion start the simulator.
-If on a real radio, go to the main screen
-    * Hold the "Page" button to see telemetry screens, then press the "Page" button to switch between screens.
+Hold the "Page" button to see telemetry screens, then press the "Page" button to switch between screens.

 ## Customization